Hiking in Oregon: A Complete Guide for First Timers

 This one is a wildcard.
 It was very much a “well we’re driving by, let’s check it out” that turned into the most spectacular show of wildflowers that I think we’ve ever seen.

-This hike is best in the late spring / early summer, when the landscape is covered in all sorts of different colors – reds, yellows, purples, whites, and more.
+As we’ve already mentioned, this hike is best in the late spring / early summer, when the landscape is covered in all sorts of different colors – reds, yellows, purples, whites, and more.

 There are a couple of ways to do this hike.
 Most people should begin at the trailhead and tackle it clockwise, starting with the climb to Iron Mountain, where there’s a 360-degree view of the surrounding Cascade Mountain Range with a helpful guide to the different peaks nearby.